laser-institute/aera23-foundations/README.md

 **TOPICS**

 - **Learning Analytics**
 As a powerful approach to STEM education research that can offer deep, sustained, and systematic interrogation in societal decision making.
+For example, researchers and practitioners use LA to improve learning and teaching in K-12 with real-time Dashboards, in Higher Education Multimodal Learning Analytics study collaboration and self-regulation, Text Mining gives insight with sentiment analysis on educational reform, and Social Network analysis can help us to understand costudying relationships.

-- **Learning Analytics Workflow**
+- **Learning Analytics (LA) Workflow**
+Krumm et al. (2018) postulates "a workflow is a set of processes that transform inputs into outputs across multiple steps and decisions."
+The LA workflow is intended to support *researchers, practitioners, and data scientists* prepare for a data-intensive analysis and communicate one’s findings through *Prepare, Wrangle, Explore, Model and Communicate*.

 - **Data Visualizations as a means of story telling** What is visualization in the educational setting?
 How do visualizations bring attention to issues that must be addressed?

-- **GGPLOT GRAMMAR and graphs**
+- **GGPLOT GRAMMAR and Graphs**

 The accompanying code-along introduces